Snipcola/destroyer-v3/commands.md

 ### Kick

-The kick command kicks all specified users.
+The kick command kicks all mentioned users.

 Format:
 ```markdown